ansible/ansible/docsite/rst/become.rst

 Become
 ``````
-Before 1.9 Ansible mostly allowed the use of sudo and a limited use of su to allow a login/remote user to become a different user
+Before 1.9 Ansible mostly allowed the use of `sudo` and a limited use of `su` to allow a login/remote user to become a different user
 and execute tasks, create resources with the 2nd user's permissions.
-As of 1.9 'become' supersedes the old sudo/su, while still
+As of 1.9 `become` supersedes the old sudo/su, while still
 being backwards compatible.
-This new system also makes it easier to add other privilege escalation tools like pbrun (Powerbroker),
+This new system also makes it easier to add other privilege escalation tools like `pbrun` (Powerbroker),
-pfexec and others.
+`pfexec` and others.

 New directives
 --------------

 become
-    equivalent to adding 'sudo:' or 'su:' to a play or task, set to 'true'/'yes' to activate privilege escalation
+    equivalent to adding `sudo:` or `su:` to a play or task, set to 'true'/'yes' to activate privilege escalation

 become_user
     equivalent to adding 'sudo_user:' or 'su_user:' to a play or task, set to user with desired privileges